deliveredtechnologies/rulebook/README.md

 |com.deliveredtechnologies|rulebook-core  |0.3.2-SNAPSHOT |[![Sonatype Nexus](https://img.shields.io/badge/sonatype-SNAPSHOT-green.svg)](https://oss.sonatype.org/content/repositories/snapshots/)|
 |com.deliveredtechnologies|rulebook-spring  |0.3.2-SNAPSHOT |[![Sonatype Nexus](https://img.shields.io/badge/sonatype-SNAPSHOT-green.svg)](https://oss.sonatype.org/content/repositories/snapshots/)|

-### Why Another Rules Abstraction?
-Rules engines like Drools are more than many projects need.
-The format of the rules is also very specialized.
-And how rules are evaulated is not entirely straightforward.
-Other rules engines have other specialized requirements that can be foreign to many Java developers.
-That's why RuleBook is a dead simple, 100% Java rules abstraction without the mountain of specialized knowledge required by other [simple?] rules abstractions.
-It also executes rules in the order in which they are specified (ALWAYS!).
+## Why RuleBook?
 RuleBook rules are built in the way that Java developers think: Java code.
 And they are executed in the way that programmers expect: In order.
+Not to mention, RuleBook allows you to specify rules using an easy to use Lambda enabled Domain Specific Language or using POJOs that you define!

 Tired of classes filled with if/then/else statements?
 Need a nice abstraction that allows rules to be easily specified in way that decouples them from each other?
 Want to write rules the same way that you write the rest of your code [in Java]?
 RuleBook just might be the rules abstraction you've been waiting for.

-### How Does RuleBook Work?
-RuleBook is a rules abstraction based on the Chain of Responsibility pattern.
-Each rule specified in a RuleBook is chained together in the order in which it is specified.
-As one rule completes, the next rule is evaluated.
-Any rule can break the chain by returning RuleState.BREAK from the 'then' Function in the rule.

-State in Rules is handled through Facts.
-A Fact is literally just data that is named and supplied to a Rule or RuleBook _(note: facts added to a RuleBook are applied to all rules in the RuleBook)_.
-Facts can be both read and written to.
-So, in that way, facts can be used to evaluate state at the completion of a RuleBook execution and they can also be used to pass data into a Rule or RuleBook.

-A special type of Rule called a Decision accepts Facts of one type and can store a Result of a different type.
-This works nicely when there are several different inputs all of the same type and there is a need to distill those inputs down to a different return type.
-Similar to how RuleBooks chain rules together, DecisionBooks chain Decisions together.
-And since a Decision is really just a special type of rule, DecisionBooks can also chain Rules and Decisions togehter.
-An example below illustrates how Rules and Decisions can be used together to create a Result based on the input of several Facts.

 <sub>[[Top](#rulebook-)]</sub>

+## Using RuleBook
-### Using RuleBook
+### A HelloWorld Example Using the Java Domain Specific Language
-**A HelloWorld Example**
 ```java
 public class ExampleRuleBook extends RuleBook {
   @Override